Competitor Analysis for SEO

 Do you really know who your competitions are?

-I always get a strange look from new clients when I ask them this question.
+I always get a strange look from new clients when I ask them this question, often as part of my SEO services.
 Of course in some industries this is very clear, though often there is a difference between your offline and online competitions.

 For example, if you sell a specific type of insurance (classic cars) you may have one or two offline competitors but a dozen more on the internet.
 However, you may of fallen into the trap of following the offline competitors when in fact your online competition is much different.

 The internet has enabled us to become less reliant on competitors in our own industry and more reliant on the people we are trying to overtake for that coveted top spot - Google's first page of results.